AA Learn more about in-home care options for your loved ones

 “It’s wild, it’s rugged, and we’re far from a lot of services that people are super accustomed to,” says Tom VandenBerg, chief of interpretation and visitor services at the park.
 “That’s what makes it special.”

-According to report released in May, the number of first-time visitors to Big Bend National Park jumped in 2022, with 56% of the 1,000 people surveyed saying they made their inaugural trip there last year.
+According to a report released in May, the number of first-time visitors to Big Bend National Park jumped in 2022, with 56% of the 1,000 people surveyed saying they made their inaugural trip there last year.
 For a newcomer, the vastness seems almost unreal.

 The park sprawls over 801,163 acres in far West Texas—making it bigger than Yosemite National Park in California.
 At first glance, it’s a remote, bristly expanse populated by things determined to scratch, poke, or bite you.